Roast Asparagus with BearnaiseJump to Recipe

-Plus, unless you go to culinary school it’s damn hard to get someone to actually explain how to make it correctly.
+Unless you go to culinary school it’s damn hard to get someone to actually explain how to make a sauce like this correctly.

-Since I am officially ONE for ONE in the bearnaise world (Bearnaising .1000), I will take a stab at explaining how I made it.
+Since I’ve made Bearnaise like three times (Bearnaising .1000), I will take a stab at explaining how I made it.
 I was really happy how it turned out and found myself tasting it and re-tasting it not to change the flavors but just to eat as much of it as possible.

-Then I drowned some spicy roasted asparagus with the sauce and ate all of it , and let me tell you, this Asparagus Bearnaise is good stuff!
+Then I drowned some roasted asparagus with the sauce and ate all of it , and let me tell you, this Asparagus with Bearnaise is good stuff!

 Spicy Roasted asparagus covered with a classic homemade French Bearnaise sauce.
 This is the perfect spring side dish!